pro-dev-ph/bootstrap-simple-admin-template/README.md

 - New layout for dashboard page
 - New cleaner look for login, signup, and forgot password page
 - Minor UI optimizations
-- Updates for core plugins
+- Update for core plugins

 ### Layout features
 - Header topbar navigation